 Maintaining healthy fur can help alleviate some nighttime itching issues; regular grooming helps remove dead hair while also distributing natural oils evenly across your pet’s coat (source).

 Additionally, consider using a humidifier in your home if indoor air gets too dry – especially during winter when heating systems often reduce humidity levels significantly.

 Allergies Affecting Your Dog

-- Pollen: Just like humans, dogs can suffer from seasonal allergies caused by pollen from trees, grasses, or weeds (source).
+- Pollen: Just like humans, dogs can suffer from seasonal allergies caused by pollen from trees, grasses, or weeds.
 Pollen counts tend to be higher at night, which could explain an increase in itchiness after dark.

 - Dust Mites: These microscopic creatures thrive in warm, humid environments and can cause allergic reactions in dogs.
-They are more active during nighttime hours when your dog is sleeping on their bedding or carpet (source).
+They are more active when your dog sleeps on their bedding or carpet at night.

 - Food Allergies: Some dogs may develop food allergies that cause itching and discomfort.
 This could be exacerbated at night if they’ve eaten a meal containing the allergen earlier in the day.

-It is important to understand why dogs itch more at night in order to provide the best possible care for our furry friends.
-Common causes of nighttime itching can range from flea infestations and food allergies, so it’s essential to investigate these potential triggers.
+Common causes of nighttime itching and dog’s scratching can range from flea infestations to food allergies, so it’s essential to investigate these potential triggers.